Support Services

 8700 INSURANCE

-The district shall purchase insurance coverage necessary to protect the district to an optimum extent from loss of property and judgments and awards arising out of liability claims.
-Records of all insurance policies shall be kept in the Business Office.
-All actions involving the purchase of insurance shall be subject to Board approval.
+The district will purchase insurance coverage necessary to protect the district to an optimum extent from loss of property and judgments and awards arising out of liability claims.
+Records of all insurance policies will be kept in the Business Office.
+All actions involving the purchase of insurance will be subject to Board approval.

-The Superintendent of Schools shall have general knowledge of the provisions of all insurance policies carried by the district.
-At time of accident or loss, he/she shall see that action is taken necessary to protect the interests of the school district.
+The Superintendent of Schools will have general knowledge of the provisions of all insurance policies carried by the district.
+At time of accident or loss, he/she will see that action is taken necessary to protect the interests of the school district.

 Premiums for such accident insurance as is deemed appropriate for students in grades prekindergarten, intramural and physical education sports activities or while engaged in practice preparation for such games, sports or contests will be paid from the General Fund.